-Your application will be scored by members of a NIDILRR- administered peer review panel, who will assign a maximum of 100 points across the criteria listed below.
+Applications will be scored by members of a NIDILRR-administered peer review panel, who will assign a maximum of 100 points across the criteria listed below.
 Each of these review criteria come directly from NIDILRR's program regulations (45 CFR 1330.24).

-Importance of the Problem
+Importance of the Problem Maximum Points: 20

-In determining the importance of the problem, the Director considers the following factors:
+In determining the importance of the problem, the Director considers one or more of the following factors:

-- (1) The extent to which the applicant clearly describes the need and target population. - (2) The extent to which the proposed project will have beneficial impact on the target population.
+(1) The extent to which the applicant clearly describes the need and target population.

+(2) The extent to which the proposed activities address a significant need of individuals with disabilities.

-Design of Research Activities
+Design of Development Activities